NeelThumar007/CAP6415_F25_Measuring-Effects-of-Training-Set-Compression-on-Task-Performance/wee1log.md

 scikit-learn

-Reviewed Fashion-MNIST dataset and finalized project plan.
+Reviewed the Fashion-MNIST dataset and finalized the project plan.

 Selected dataset compression techniques: